 The United Nations Volunteers (UNV) programme has a longstanding partnership with Ireland.
 The collaboration with the Department of Foreign Affairs and Trade takes place through Irish Aid’s Multilateral Unit, responsible for United Nations entities and international financial institutions.

-During 2018, 40 Irish nationals served as UN Volunteers, 23 of whom were funded by Ireland.
+During 2020, 44 Irish nationals served as UN Volunteers, 28 of whom were funded by the Government of Ireland.
 The Government also provides a contribution to UNV’s Special Voluntary Fund (SVF), a flexible resource to implement UNV’s Strategic Framework.